DeckofAdventures/TheGame/1_Mechanics/99_Glossary.md

   in the story.
 - [Skill](01_PlayerGuide_Full.md#Attributes,-Skills,-and-Modifiers): Subskill within
   Attribute, each with associated Modifier.
+- [TC, Target Card](01_PlayerGuide_Full.md#Making-a-Check): The card that sets the mid-point of the range for a Check.
 - The House: Audience observing the game, neither player nor GM.
 - [Vulnerability](03_CharacterCreation#Choose-Your-Vulnerabilities): Weaknesses that
   inhibit a Dealer in some way, either combat- or roleplay-based.